Aims and scope

 Co-Editor-in-Chief, Raoul Orvieto

-Raoul is a full professor of Obstetrics and Gynecology at the Sackler Faculty of Medicine, Tel Aviv University and the Director of the Infertility and IVF unit, at the Sheba (Tel-Hashomer) Medical Center, Israel.
+Raoul Orvieto is a full professor of Obstetrics and Gynecology and incumbent of the Tarnesby-Tarnowski Chair for Family Planning and Fertility Regulation, at the Sackler Faculty of Medicine, Tel-Aviv University, Israel.
+Prof Orvieto is the director of the Division of Reproductive Endocrinology and Infertility, at the Sheba (Tel-Hashomer) Medical Center, Israel.
 He has been author and co-author of more than 200 publications in national and international journals.
 His scientific interests include various aspects of controlled ovarian hyperstimulation (COH).
-The role of GnRH-analogues, and specifically GnRH agonist versus antagonist in COH for IVF, triggering final follicular maturation and several aspects of ovarian hyperstimulation syndrome (OHSS): pathophysiology, prediction, prevention and its relation to the inflammatory response.
+The role of GnRH-analogues, and specifically GnRH agonist versus antagonist in COH for IVF, pre-implantation genetic screening (PGS), triggering final follicular maturation and several aspects of ovarian hyperstimulation syndrome (OHSS): pathophysiology, prediction, prevention and its relation to the inflammatory response.

 Co-Editor-in-Chief, David B Seifer